davidxk/Magician/docs/informal/design/design_window_system.md

+#Interactive System
+Apparently, the interactive system is quite a complex one which encompasses a range of subsystems.
+Box, Window, Menu, KeyDispatcher, etc. Let's see what they do in details.

+##KeyDispatcher
+* A KeyDispatcher listens to the key strokes in a while loop on a separate thread with system specific APIs.
+* After translating the key stroke into standard code, it then dispatches the key stroke to the registered KeyListener.
+Use a registration stack.
+When one is out of use, it can be simply popped out of the stack)
+* The respond function of the KeyListener is called upon to respond to the given key stroke.
+A mapped function object is triggered in this very thread.
+(Scheduling the action on the clock thread is also considered.
+The implementation seems tricky) All data modification must be done with great caution of collapsing with other threads.
+(A solution to this problem is to add lock to all read and write operations on all data. )

+##Menu
+A Menu is a KeyListener.
+A Menu is inited with an array of strings as its items.
+Its each item relates to a certain function.
+A Menu base class defines the default action of up, down, forward and back keys.
+When a menu is created, it registers itself to the KeyDispatcher registration stack and popps itself out when destroyed.

+##Table
+A Table is a VisibleObject.
+A Table prints its contents in a given sized matrix.

+##Box
+A Box is a VisibleObject.

+#Appendix: Former Thoughts
 ##Intro
 Menus are controllers that reads the keystroke from the keyboard and responds in accordance.
 The thing about Menus is that only one box can be in charge at a given point of time, so we must come up with a way to arrange for the cooperation of the Menus.
 Here is my solution.